Colorado Outdoor Recreation Search and Rescue Card (CORSAR)

 Cost: $3.00 for a one year card; $12.00 for five years

 Dates valid: The CORSAR card is good for one or five years from the date of purchase.
 (For anyone holding a Hiking Certificate purchased prior to July 1, 2001, these certificates will be honored for the term of the card.
 Also note that valid Colorado hunting, fishing, and OHV licenses include the CORSAR funding mechanism, so if you posses such a license you are already contributing a small portion of the cost of your license to the Search and Rescue Fund.)

-How to purchase a CORSAR card: Cards can be purchased directly from 10th Mountain by phone (970-925-5775), from our on-line store, and in person at the 10th Mountain office in Aspen.
+How to purchase a CORSAR card: Cards can be purchased directly from 10th Mountain online at https://www.hutstore.org/Corsar_Card_p/corsar.htm, by phone (970-925-5775), or in person at the 10th Mountain office in Aspen.
+When you call to make a hut reservation, you will be asked if you would like to purchase one or more CORSAR cards.
 You may purchase cards for as many people as you like, so long as you have the following information for each person: name, address, phone number, and date of birth.
-Cards are also available online directly from the state or at many outdoor retailers and where hunting and fishing licenses are sold.
+Cards are also available at many outdoor retailers and where hunting and fishing licenses are sold.
 Statewide list of CORSAR vendors.

 Why 10th Mountain supports the CORSAR program: Several search and rescue groups work in the area where the huts are located.
 These dedicated volunteers provide a valuable service to all backcountry users.
 Without sufficient funding, these groups could no longer provide needed assistance.
 The cost of a card is a marginal expense compared to the cost incurred by these groups when conducting a rescue.
 10th Mountain strongly encourages every hut user to purchase a CORSAR card.